spiral/docs/docs/en/cookbook/custom-dispatcher.md

 }
 ```

-We can build our application server and test dispatcher now.
+We can build our application server and test the dispatcher now.